Pierre-Emmanuel41/communication/README.md

 UdpClientConnection connection = new UdpClientConnection(remoteAddress, remotePort, answersExtractor, isEnabled, receptionBufferSize);
 ```

+And finally, before trying to send a message to the remote, the developer needs to call method connect in order to operate the connection with the remote.
+Once the connection is successful, it notify each connection observer through the method <code>onConnectionComplete</code>.
+While this event is not raised, it is useless to try and send messages.

-And finally, to send a request to the remote :
+To send a message to the remote:

 ```java
 connection.send(message);